babylonchain/btc-staker/README.md

 ## 1. Overview

-BTC-Staker is a powerful toolset designed for seamless Bitcoin staking, consisting of the `stakerd` daemon and the `stakercli` Command-Line Interface (CLI).
+BTC-Staker is a toolset designed for seamless Bitcoin staking.
+It consists of two
+components:

-1. `stakerd` - The `stakerd` daemon manages connections to the Babylon and Bitcoin nodes, handling all aspects of staking in the background for a hassle-free experience.
+1. `stakerd` - The `stakerd` daemon manages connections to the Babylon and Bitcoin nodes.

-2. `stakercli` - The `stakercli` facilitates interaction with the `stakerd` daemon, enabling users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
+2. `stakercli` - The `stakercli` is a command line interface (CLI) to facilitate interaction with the `stakerd` daemon .
+It enables users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
 It serves as an intuitive interface for effortless control and monitoring of your Bitcoin staking activities.

 ## 2. Installation